11ty/eleventy/docs/data.md

 _Important exception:_ Template and Directory Specific Data Files are **not** processed through a templating engine.
 Global Data files are.

-For example, consider a template located at `posts/my-first-blog-post.md`.
+For example, consider a template located at `posts/subdir/my-first-blog-post.md`.
 Eleventy will look for data in the following places (starting with highest priority, local data keys override global data):

-1. `posts/my-first-blog-post.json` (data only applied to `posts/my-first-blog-post.md`)
+1. `posts/subdir/my-first-blog-post.json` (data only applied to `posts/my-first-blog-post.md`)
+1. `posts/subdir/subdir.json` (on all templates in `posts/subdir/*`)
-1. `posts/posts.json` (data applied to all templates `posts/*`)
+1. `posts/posts.json` (on all templates in `posts/**/*`, including subdirectories)
 1. `_data/*` (global data files available to all templates)

+_(Changed in Eleventy `v0.2.15` to search parent directories for data files—specifically step 3 above was added in the sequence)_

 #### Apply a default layout to multiple templates